This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Put butter in a 6.5-inch cast-iron skillet or oven-safe 5×5-inch baking dish and place in the oven.
+- Set the oven to 400°F. Place the butter in a 6.5-inch cast-iron skillet or 5×5-inch baking dish and put it in the oven to melt.

-- In a small bowl, whisk together egg, milk, mustard, salt, and nutmeg.
+- In a small bowl, whisk together the egg, milk, mustard, salt, and nutmeg.
+Add the flour and whisk until smooth.

-- Place skillet back in the oven and cook until batter is puffed in the center and golden brown along the edges, about 20 minutes.
+- Return the skillet to the oven and bake for about 20 minutes, until the Dutch Baby is puffed in the center and golden around the edges.

-- Remove from the oven and use a spatula to transfer the Dutch Baby from the skillet to a cooling rack or a plate to cool slightly before eating.
-Enjoy.
+- Remove from the oven and use a spatula to transfer to a cooling rack or plate.
+Let cool slightly before serving.

 Notes